Mental Health and Wellbeing

 - Loss and bereavement

-Children are referred for ELSA support by the class teacher, SENDCo, Headteacher and parents request.
-The ELSAs meet each other regularly, discussing referral forms and identifying and prioritising need.
+Children are referred for support by the class teacher, SENDCo, Headteacher and parents request.
+Feelings First adults meet each other regularly, discussing referral forms and identifying and prioritising need.
 The support session are planned to facilitate the pupil developing new skills and coping strategies that allow them to manage social and emotional demands more effectively.

 The change that we would want the children to make is not always rapid and is dependent on the context and complexity of the issues.
-In some cases, ELSAs may recognise that some issues are beyond their level of expertise that could reasonably be expected of an ELSA.
+In some cases, we may recognise that some issues are beyond our level of expertise that could reasonably be expected in school.
 This is when we would look to signpost children and their families to support that maybe more suitable.

 Want to support your children at home?
 Please use the links below.